conniewang3/conniewang3.github.io/_posts/2018-1-3-WSDC-Project-Part-1.md

 1. 9% of current Intermediate (not 12%) have exactly 15 Novice points and no Intermediate points
-2. 40% of current Intermediate points (not 50%) have between 15 and 30 Novice
+2. 38% of current Intermediate points (not 50%) have between 15 and 30 Novice
 points and no Intermediate points
 3. When comparing those with 15 Novice points and those with more than 15 Novice points, the difference in how often they place 1st-5th at a tier 3 or 1st-3rd at a tier 2 in Intermediate is reduced.
-The p-valu in the other region is now 0.068.
+The p-value in the other region is now 0.068.
 All regions still trend in the same direction as they did before.

 It was also pointed out to me many times that Novices with 15 points currently